Table of Contents[Hide][Show]

 Ground buffalo is nothing short of sensational in chili.
 It gives it a slightly different taste from regular chili made with ground beef, pastured ground pork, or a blend of the two.

-I make a lot of chili in our home as it is something that the entire family enjoys and which is suitable for quick meals in the convection or toaster oven (no microwaves please!) before sports practice or even an afternoon snack after school.
+I make a lot of chili in our home as it is something that the entire family enjoys and which is suitable for quick meals in the convection or toaster oven (no microwaves please!).

-I prefer at least half white kidney beans (cannellini beans) and the rest red kidney beans for chili.
-The little bit of color variation is appealing in the dish I think.
-Visual appeal is a big part of relishing the overall food experience.
+I prefer half white kidney beans (cannellini beans) and the rest red kidney beans for chili.
+The color variation adds visual appeal to the dish in my opinion.

 Eating is not just about nutrition, after all.
 It is also about enjoyment, community, and family time well spent together at the dinner table.

-We like tons of beans in our chili, so feel free to reduce the amount in the recipe below if you prefer less.
+We like lots of beans in our chili, so feel free to reduce the amount in the recipe below if you prefer less.

 If you are on a low carb or keto diet, use navy beans instead of kidney beans.
 This unusual legume is very low starch and even permitted on the GAPS diet protocol.